WebCuratorTool/webcurator-v2-legacy/docs/guides/upgrade-guide.rst

 -   **Shut Down the WCT** - Describes shutting down WCT prior to upgrading.

+-   **Upgrading the WCT database schema** - Describes how to upgrade the database schema.

 -   **Upgrading the application** - How to upgrade the application.

 -   **Configuration** - New configuration parameters.